deretou/ethereum-labs/ethereum/ethereum-tools.md

 ### STEP 13: Infura Registation

 - Perform Infura registration.
-(It may be useful in your work, so save the credentials.)

-Once you register, you will get an email with all the needed tokens.
-Keep them as well.
+- Once you register, you will get an email with links, but all you need is your token.
+Save it for future reference.
-(I am using KeePass for such things.)

 Email example